 RESERVATIONS MANDATORY: Click on the button above to reserve online.
-We are not serving drinks or food for now.
+Our menu is back June 7th !

 You can still order in our Online store to paint at home but you can come in to paint on site !

 Céramic Café is committed to respecting all the health measures issued by the CNESST.

 - Wearing a face cover is compulsory for all clients aged 10 and over.

 - Presentation of proof of address is required to be seated at the same table.

 - Restricted reception capacity